Plain Pigeon (Patagioenas inornata)

 Columba inornata Vigors, 1827

 The plain pigeon (Patagioenas inornata) is a species of bird in the family Columbidae.
-It is found in the four Greater Antilles: Cuba, Hispaniola (in the Dominican Republic and Haiti), Jamaica, and Puerto Rico.
-Its natural habitats are forest, woodland, coastal desert, mangrove and swampy areas.
+It is found in the four Greater Antilles, on Cuba, Hispaniola (in the Dominican Republic and Haiti), Jamaica, and Puerto Rico.
+Its natural habitats are forest, woodland, coastal scrub, mangrove and swampy areas.
 It is threatened by habitat loss and illegal hunting.

 Description

-The plain pigeon is a large-bodied bird (38 cm [15 in]) that superficially resembles the common city pigeon.
+The plain pigeon is a large-bodied bird 38–41 cm (15–16 in) long that superficially resembles a large feral pigeon or a very plainly-plumaged band-tailed pigeon.
 At a distance it appears pale blue-gray overall.
 The head, hindneck, breast, and part of the folded wing are colored with a red-wine wash.
 When folded, the wing shows a white leading edge; in flight, it forms a conspicuous wing bar.
-Legs and feet are dark red.
+The eyes have a pale yellow iris; the legs and feet are dark red, and the bill black.
 The female is slightly smaller and duller than the male.
-Juveniles are browner overall, with pale wing margins and dark eyes.
+Juveniles are browner overall, with pale wing margins and dark eyes.[2]
+On Jamaica, it can be confused with the Jamaican endemic ring-tailed pigeon P. caribaea, but that has a red eye, a gray wing lacking the wine-colored wash of plain pigeon, and a paler tail with an obvious dark blackish-gray band across the base of the tail.[2]

 Taxonomy

-The plain pigeon is thought to represent a fairly recent island adaptation of the red-billed pigeon (P. flavirostria) or the Maranon pigeon (P. oenops), found in Central and South America.
+The plain pigeon is thought to represent a superspecies with the red-billed pigeon (P. flavirostria) and the Maranon pigeon (P. oenops), found in Central and South America respectively; these two are however both smaller than plain pigeon at 32–37 cm (13–15 in).[2]

 References